-• In FY 2023, HAMPO will maintain and update the TIP as required.
+In FY 2024, HAMPO will complete the update to the FY 2021-2024 TIP.
 The TIP includes detailed sections on the 5307 Liberty Transit and 5304 Coastal Regional Coaches as administered by Coastal Regional Commission.

-- 2021-2024 TIP amendments as needed - Status reports of current projects provided at HAMPO committee meetings
+- FY 2024-2027 TIP - Status reports of current projects provided at HAMPO committee meetings